J-Mourad/Kattis/README.md

 These are usually not the most optimal solutions, but they all are accepted within the given time limit.

-My UVA account is J-Mourad.
+My Kattis account is J-Mourad.

 Feel free to look at these solutions for assistance on a problem, but please don't just copy my solutions, because there is no point in doing so.